 Autistic disorders occur in a spectrum, ranging from mild and moderate to severe and with a variety of different symptoms.
 Mental health professionals classify autism into several types.

 Autistic Spectrum Disorder (ASD) is an umbrella term that includes all the different types of disorder.
 However, often ASD is simply referred to as 'autism'.

-All types of autism impact on a child's behavior and ability to communicate.
+All types of autism impact on a child's behaviour and ability to communicate.
 It's important to seek help if you are concerned your child has autism.
 Early intervention offers the best outcomes, no matter what type of autism a child has.

-Last reviewed: October 2014
+Last reviewed: September 2018